Graduate Certificate in Diabetes Education and Management

 About this course

-The Graduate Certificate in Diabetes Education and Management is a one-year part-time course designed to qualify nurses, midwives and other allied health professionals as diabetes educators.
+The Graduate Certificate in Diabetes Education and Management is a one-year part-time course designed to qualify nurses, midwives, dietitians, medical practitioners, pharmacists, podiatrists, exercise physiologists and physiotherapists.
 The course provides targeted professional development in the specialty field of diabetes education.

 Diabetes educators may work within a tertiary health centre, or within primary health.
 They can become self-employed and work in private practice, or they can work alongside other allied health providers such as dietitians, podiatrists, physiotherapists, and psychologists.
 Having credentialed diabetes educators working in primary health and particularly rural and remote regions is one of the current goals of the Australian Diabetes Educators Association (ADEA).